About This Blog

 - Exceed the expectations of those around us

 - Raise the spirit of service providers worldwide

 Seven best practices for service recovery

-Each time a flight is cancelled, it’s an opportunity to irritate 300 captive customers–but it’s also a chance to turn them into understanding, passionate loyalists and recommenders.
+Each time a flight is cancelled, it’s an opportunity to irritate 300 captive customers.
+Through service recovery, it’s also a chance to turn them into passionate loyalists and recommenders.

-A couple of months ago, I was on the wrong side of that equation as I journeyed back from Israel on a Delta flight.
-If you’ve ever flown, you’ve been through this scenario: problems with the plane, not enough information, confusing announcements and hours of waiting—resulting in a cancelled flight and an unplanned overnight stay.
-Even though it was paid for by Delta, they lost an opportunity to do it right.
+A couple of months ago, I journeyed back from Israel on a Delta flight.
+If you’ve ever flown, you’ve been through this scenario: problems with the plane, not enough information, confusing announcements and hours of waiting.
+This resulted in a cancelled flight and an unplanned overnight stay.
+Even though Delta fully paid for my flight, they lost an opportunity to do it right.

-Any unpleasant experience is a moment of truth for customer loyalty, and many companies (not just the airlines) blow it.
+Any unpleasant experience is a moment of truth for customer loyalty and many companies (not just airlines) blow it.
 But if a company can perform well during these moments of truth, they will keep their customers and enhance customer loyalty.

 It’s called “service recovery,” but companies often fail to put in the time and effort required to define and execute their service recovery plans.

 So why don’t more companies do this?
-I pondered that question with my colleague and fellow services expert Ron Kaufman, author of “Uplifting Service” (Evolve Publishing Inc., May 2012) who works with top rated organizations such as Singapore Airlines and Singapore’s Changi Airport.
+I discussed this wit my colleague and fellow services expert Ron Kaufman, author of “Uplifting Service” (Evolve Publishing Inc., May 2012).
+Ron Kaufman works with top rated organizations such as Singapore Airlines and Singapore’s Changi Airport.
 We defined these seven service-recovery best practices.